 The portfolio turnover rate indicates how actively a Fund's Portfolio Adviser manages the Fund's investments.
 A portfolio turnover rate of 100% is equivalent to the Fund buying and selling all of the securities in its portfolio once in the course of the year.
 In any year, the higher of a Fund's portfolio turnover rate, the greater the trading costs payable by the Fund and the greater the chance that the Fund will pay capital gains dividends.
 There is not necessarily a relationship between a high portfolio turnover rate and the performance of a Fund.
-For information about the potential tax consequences that a high portfolio turnover rate may have on a Fund and on investors, see the section above called "Income Tax Considerations for Investors".
+For information about the potential tax consequences of receiving a capital gains dividend as a result of a Fund having a high portfolio turnover rate, see the section above called "Income Tax Considerations for Investors".